Foundations of Occupational Therapy (10300.1)

 Students will need to familiarise themselves with appropriate technology and software in order to complete their submissions in a timely manner

-Students will be required to access the case scenarios from streaming platforms which might require a small fee ($5-$7 approx.)
+Students will be required to access the case scenarios from streaming platforms which may incur a small fee

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.